CrazyForks/rustory/README_en.md

 ## ✨ Project Overview

-Rustory is a Rust-based version control tool designed to help developers easily manage project snapshots, history, and configuration.
+Rustory (**Rust** + His**tory**) is a Rust-based version control tool designed to help developers easily manage project snapshots, history, and configuration.
 It provides Git-like features but focuses on simplicity and ease of use.
 Rustory is a lightweight local version control tool supporting Linux, macOS, and Windows, with no external command or script interpreter dependencies.
 It tracks, snapshots, and restores project file changes efficiently.

 > **Note**: Rustory is a local version management tool, **not a replacement for Git**.
 It is mainly for personal developers and simple projects, and does not support distributed development, remote repositories, or advanced features like branch merging.
 For team collaboration or complex workflows, please use Git.